-Its important to check how an influencers engagement fluctuates on sponsored vs non-sponsored content.
-Are they posting paid partnerships too frequently and how are their audiences responding in the comment.
-Another thing to look out for, are engagement pods – is the influencer generating comments that are generic and irrelevant to the actual content?
-If so, this influencer probably unlikely provide any meaningful value.
+It’s important to check how an influencer’s engagement fluctuates on sponsored vs non-sponsored content.
+Are they posting paid partnerships too frequently and how are their audiences responding in the comments.
+Another thing to look out for, are engagement pods – is the influencer receiving comments that are generic and irrelevant to the actual content?
+If so, this influencer is probably unlikely to provide any meaningful value.
 You also want to understand how an influencer’s audience reacts to certain conversations – is the influencer in the lifestyle vertical, but receiving huge engagement trends on interior or house renovation products?
 Sometimes an influencer has a hyper-engaged following on certain topics, which may not be overtly obvious at first glance.

 The Data-Led Approach